Drexel visits Burnham and Charleston (SC) - WTOP News

 Charleston, South Carolina; Saturday, 3:30 p.m.
 EST

-BOTTOM LINE: Charleston (SC) faces the Drexel Dragons after Ben Burnham scored 21 points in Charleston (SC)’s 80-58 victory against the North Carolina A&T Aggies.
+BOTTOM LINE: Charleston (SC) plays the Drexel Dragons after Ben Burnham scored 21 points in Charleston (SC)’s 80-58 victory against the North Carolina A&T Aggies.

-The Cougars are 9-2 in home games.
-Charleston (SC) leads the CAA in rebounding, averaging 40.8 boards.
-Ante Brzovic leads the Cougars with 6.3 rebounds.
+The Cougars have gone 9-2 at home.
+Charleston (SC) is the top team in the CAA with 35.3 points in the paint led by Ante Brzovic averaging 10.1.

-The Dragons are 8-3 in CAA play.
-Drexel is third in the CAA with 10.6 offensive rebounds per game led by Amari Williams averaging 2.8.
+The Dragons have gone 8-3 against CAA opponents.
+Drexel leads the CAA with 35.3 points per game in the paint led by Amari Williams averaging 8.0.

 Charleston (SC) makes 43.6% of its shots from the field this season, which is 3.5 percentage points higher than Drexel has allowed to its opponents (40.1%).
-Drexel averages 72.4 points per game, 2.4 fewer than the 74.8 Charleston (SC) gives up to opponents.
+Drexel averages 6.3 made 3-pointers per game this season, 1.3 fewer made shots on average than the 7.6 per game Charleston (SC) allows.

+The Cougars and Dragons face off Saturday for the first time in CAA play this season.

-TOP PERFORMERS: Burnham is scoring 13.0 points per game with 4.8 rebounds and 1.0 assist for the Cougars.
-Brzovic is averaging 15.5 points and 6.8 rebounds while shooting 53.7% over the last 10 games for Charleston (SC).
+TOP PERFORMERS: Burnham is shooting 46.6% and averaging 13.0 points for the Cougars.
+Reyne Smith is averaging 3.0 made 3-pointers over the last 10 games for Charleston (SC).

-Luke House is shooting 36.3% from beyond the arc with 1.4 made 3-pointers per game for the Dragons, while averaging 7.8 points.
-Justin Moore is shooting 36.9% and averaging 13.0 points over the past 10 games for Drexel.
+Justin Moore is averaging 12.8 points and 3.4 assists for the Dragons.
+Williams is averaging 12.5 points over the last 10 games for Drexel.

 LAST 10 GAMES: Cougars: 7-3, averaging 84.9 points, 41.7 rebounds, 15.6 assists, 3.9 steals and 2.5 blocks per game while shooting 46.3% from the field.
 Their opponents have averaged 76.6 points per game.